 Billing and Limits

-Every JetBrains Space subscription plan includes a certain amount of CI credits.
+Every JetBrains Space subscription plan includes a certain amount of Computation credits.
+The allocated amount is not dependent on the number of members in the organization.
 The credits are spent when you run your Automation scripts.
-Each month your amount of CI credits is restored.
-The amount of CI credits left in the current month is shown on the Administration → Usage → CI credits bar.
+Each month your amount of Computation credits is restored.
+The amount of Computation credits left in the current month is shown on the Administration → Billing & Plans → Computation Credits bar.

-One CI credit is equivalent to one minute of work of a container with default resources:
+One Computation credit is equivalent to one minute of work of a container with default resources:

 The usage is calculated based not on actual usage but based on the